 Our subject has gone from strength to strength over the past 10 years.
-The introduction of A Level P.E. back in 2005 has provided our students with the opportunity to study our subject through to leaving when they are 18.
+The introduction of post-16 courses has provided our students with the opportunity to study our subject through to leaving when they are 18.
 Our main focus has been on improving the numbers of pupils taking part in extra-curricular activities and due to this we have seen a vast number of pupils then go onto complete the Sports Leaders Award.
 This has now enabled our department to help out with primary festivals held onsite and also at our feeder primary schools.

 We are very proud of the ethos and work ethic of our pupils in lessons and at external fixtures.
 They continue to push the boundaries of performance both in lessons and whilst representing school and we as a department have to keep developing just to keep up with the demand for high quality sport that our students expect and enjoy.

 Mr Shutt leads the department as the Head of P.E. with Mrs Jagger as Head of Girls P.E.
 Mr Lunn teaches both boys P.E. and GCSE P.E. as well as Miss Fairbairn who joined us in September 2012 from Prince Henrys School in Otley.
 As a staff we have bags of experience and enthusiasm for our subject and have worked hard to make it a formidable choice for our students at both GCSE and A Level.
 Fulford is a very rewarding place to teach P.E. we feel honoured to be part of our next generation of sportsmen and women.